bbnowhere/campusqr/README.md

                            mysql -u root -p u416503160_campusqr < u416503160_campusqr.sql

-Step 3: Put the websites files in the /var/www/html/ folder or your web server folder.
+Step 3: Put the website's files in the /var/www/html/ folder or your web server folder.
 My Current website is hosted on the server of external service providers due to the requirement of https protocol to push the data to the server from the app.

                            cd /var/www/html/
                            mkdir campusqr